threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

 * To download and connect to the Threefold Planetary Network Connector
   * Download the [.dmg file](https://github.com/threefoldtech/planetary_network/releases/tag/v0.3-rc1-MacOS)
   * Run the dmg installer
-  * Search in `Applications` and open the Threefold Planetary Connector
+  * Search the Threefold Planetary Connector in `Applications` and open it
   * Disconnect your VPN if you have one
   * In the connector, click `Connect`
 * To create the SSH key pair, in the terminal write